AlexWang-16/learn_javascript/README.md

 search for those properties/methods.
 Only when the property or method is not found in a the prototype will it return undefined.

 To view this adventure, use NodeJS to execute this code in terminal: `node 07.js`

+---

+**08** - Object.create().
+Object.create() is a static method from Object function object that creates an object and sets its prototype to that of another object.

+To view this adventure, use NodeJS to execute this code in terminal: `node 08.js`

+---

+**09** - JavaScript Labels.
+JavaScript Labels provide a way for loops and code blocks to be labeled such that the `break` command can be applied to a code block or loop.
+Labels also support `continue` command for loops.

+To view this adventure, use NodeJS to execute this code in terminal: `node 09.js`